forgery810/fl-studio-alesis-vixx/README.md

   ##       - Step Sequencer Mode

   - In step sequencer mode the channels can be selected and the pads will add or remove steps accordingly.
 The step mode options button above the pad option button now rotates through the various step parameters - pitch, velocity, release, fine pitch, panning, x value, and y value.
 The knobs will control the parmater value for each step of the         current track.
 Release seems to have no effect.
 Shift does not function well currently so it is not included.

+  - The knob/range button will increase the steps the pads and knobs control by 16 with each push.
+Up to 64 steps can be contorlled this way.

 ## Broswer Mode

--  Selecting the browser button allow the directional keys to control the selection of samples.
+-  Selecting the browser button will allow the directional keys to control the selection of samples.
 Right opens folders and left closes them.
 Enter will bring up the menu for what to do with the selection.
 Unfortunatley, when selecting open in new channel the browser loses focus because the channel window open so the browser button must be pushed again.
 Selecting the browser button again will close the browser window but it cannot be opened again, unfortunately, without using the mouse.
-This functionality is a little cumbersome, unfortunately but can still be useful.
+This functionality is a little cumbersome unfortunately, but can still be useful.

 ## Plugins